Tracardi/tracardi-api/docs/flow/actions/send_to_influx_db_action.md

 # InfluxDB data structure

-Data in influxDb is more complex then regular data.
+Data in influxDb is more complex than regular data.
 It has on top Organisation, this is the equivalent of database instance.
 Bucket is the equivalent of database in SQL.
 Measure is a table, fields and values are records (e.i: columns and values in one record).
 Tags are additional metadata.
 Time is a timestamp of a particular set of fields (record).